quobyte/openstack_patches/README.md

 # Contents

+## systemd-cgroup_patch

-- systemd-cgroup_patch: backports of a [https://review.openstack.org/#/c/432344/ Nova bugfix] for a [https://bugs.launchpad.net/nova/+bug/1530860 bug] that caused mounts to be removed when the Nova service was stopped or restarted.
+Backports of a [Nova bugfix](https://review.openstack.org/#/c/432344/) for a [bug](https://bugs.launchpad.net/nova/+bug/1530860) that caused mounts to be removed when the Nova service was stopped or restarted.

+__Important__: Installations that applied the previous [Nova Mitaka external mount patch](https://github.com/quobyte/nova_mitaka_external-mount_patch) patch for this issue have to remove this previous patch before applying the systemd-cgroup_patch!
+Removal can easily be done via:

+    patch -p1 -R < /path/to/patchfile